 7. Apricot

-This final entry is another fruit-inspired orange shade.
+This final entry is another fruit-inspired shade of orange .
 People started calling this pale orange-yellow shade "apricot" in 1851.

 Modifying Orange Acrylic Paints

-As artists, we look for the perfect shade of acrylic color to best complement the ones already on the canvas.
+As artists, we look for the perfect types of orange color to best complement the ones already on the canvas.
 If you don't seem to have the right shade of orange, you can always modify the color you already have to achieve your desired result.

 Here's how you can do just that: